zangqilong198812/TeslaSwift/README.md

 Usage
 ============
-Tesla server is not fully compatible with ATS so you need to add the following to your app Info.plist
+Tesla's server is not fully compatible with ATS so you need to add the following to your app Info.plist
 ```XML
 <key>NSAppTransportSecurity</key>
 <dict>